navjos/fire-calculator/README.md

 # fire-calculator

-This is a public application in order to find your FIRE and Coast FIRE numbers.
+This public application helps you calculate your FIRE (Financial Independence, Retire Early) and Coast FIRE numbers, along with the monthly investment required to achieve your goals.